ravsau/AlexaSkillFootballClub/README.md

 The Alexa Skills Kit

 AWS Lambda: This is where the backend is hosted.
-Instead of using a server that runs all the time, I use AWS Lambdawhich is a Function-as-a-service (FaaS) It get's called only when invoked by a user.
+Instead of using a server that runs all the time, I use AWS Lambda which is a Function-as-a-service (FaaS).
+It gets called only when invoked by a user.
 It's serverless for me.
 The cost to host is almost zero and will be minimal unless there are 1 million+ requests.

-Boto3 AWS SDK: to interact with
+Boto3 AWS SDK: to interact with Amazon Dynamo DB for storing records

 Reddit PRAW API: To get the updated stats

-Some regex to parse
+Some regex to parse collected data

 Amazon Dynamo DB: to store how many times a user invokes this skill.

 ## Hire me to make a custom Alexa Skill